 According to the new gTLD Auction Proceeds CCWG charter, the objective of the CCWG is to develop a proposal(s) for consideration by the Chartering Organizations.
 The CCWG charter includes a series of guiding principles that the CCWG is expected to take into account and lists 11 charter questions for the CCWG to answer in the course of its work.
 Responses to these charter questions are included in section 5 of this report.

-The charter specifies that as part of this proposal, the CCWG is also expected to consider the scope (see for further details below) of fund allocation, due diligence requirements that preserve ICANN’s tax status as well as how to deal with directly related matters such as potential or actual conflicts of interest.
+The charter specifies that as part of this proposal, the CCWG is also expected to consider the scope (see for further details below) of fund allocation, due diligence requirements that preserve ICANN org’s tax status as well as how to deal with directly related matters such as potential or actual conflicts of interest.
 This means that the CCWG will not decide, nor provide recommendations on which specific organizations or projects are to be funded or not.

 About the CCWG